vinhyenvodoi98/dapp-encouragement/README.md

 Things we need to fix are listed in [the Github issues for this repository](https://github.com/Agoric/dapp-encouragement/issues).

-## Advanced
+## IBC Demo

-For the hackathon: try the following at the REPL:
+Deploy your contract as described in the Dapps guide (https://agoric.com/documentation/dapps/).
+It will be installed on the Agoric VM at port 8000, then try the following at the REPL:

-TODO: /ibc-hop/$MYCONNNAME/ibc-port/$THEIRPORT

 ```js
 c = home.ibcport[1]~.connect('/ibc-port/portbvmnfb',